thruthesky/fireflutter/README.md

-Fireflutter needs the app to initialize with the Firebase before using it.
+FireFlutter needs the app to initialize with the Firebase before using it.

 Do the settings to connect to firebase.
 ```